What Visual Effects (VFX) Software is Used by the PROs

 We’ve seen the lives and felt much closer to our beloved superheroes, all thanks to Visual Effects.

-Visual Effects is the integration between actual live footage and digitally produced imagery to create an illusion of a realistic-looking environment.
+Visual Effects are the integration of actual live footage and digitally produced imagery to create an illusion of a realistic-looking environment.

 Visual Effects are different from Special Effects.
 VFX are effects that cannot be done on set or are impossible to happen in real life.

-Today we’re going to talk about the most used software in movie production houses.
-All studios are different, yes, but the software they’re using revolves only on a few powerful ones.
+Today, we’re going to talk about the most used software in movie production houses.
+All studios are different, yes, but the software they’re using revolves only around a few powerful ones.

 3D MODELING